-How to build up a multi-nets network using the Multi-nets NAT feature on TP-Link router with a L3 switch？
+How to build up a multi-nets network via Multi-Nets NAT feature on TP-Link router with L2+/L3 switches?

 Let’s take an example to explain in detail.
 A company has three departments in a building, Marketing, Finance and Personnel.
 Each department is assigned to an individual subnet.
 The requirements are as followings:

-2) All the departments should be able to communicate with each other.
+1) All the departments should be able to communicate with each other.

 Add a Static Route entry respectively for Marketing, Finance and Personnel:

-So far, we have finished the configuration on TP-Link router TL-ER6120.
-Next We will continue the set up on the L3 switch T3700G-28TQ.
+So far, we have finished the configuration on TP-Link router TL-ER6120 v2.
+Next we will continue the settings on T2600G-28TS v3.

 According to the topology, 4 subnets should be divided on T2600G-28TS v3:

-vlan3 for Finance (172.16.20.0/24, vlan interface 172.16.20.1);
+Vlan3 for Finance (172.16.20.0/24, vlan interface 172.16.20.1);

 Since vlan1 is the default vlan, we only need to change the interface IP for vlan1 as 192.168.0.126.
 Go to L3 FEATURES--->Interface to change the interface IP of vlan1 as 192.168.0.126.
 Then click APPLY as follows.

 A sua resposta ajuda-nos a melhorar o nosso site.